20 Most Popular Foods in Cameroon

 The appearance of this soup can make people more reluctant than willing, but it is a highly flavored and tasty soup.

 Mbongo, called mbongo tchobi when cooked with fish, is a spicy black sauce mainly eaten by the Bassa people.
 The crucial ingredient is mbongo spice, from which the stew got its name.
-Together with other dry spices, they are burnt then ground before cooking the sauce – the reason for its black color.
+Together with other dry spices, they are burnt and then ground before cooking the sauce – the reason for its black color.
 It is served with boiled plantain or cocoyam.

 9. Okro Soup

-Of ten people visiting patients in hospital, at least seven will have this soup in their basket.
+Of ten people visiting patients in the hospital, at least seven will have this soup in their basket.
 Some say it is because of its sticky nature – so the patient can easily consume it – but rather it’s because it is so healthy.

 Called sauce gombo in French, this vibrant soup consists of okra, tomatoes, onions, garlic, a small quantity of oil, pepper (optional), and either crayfish, smoked fish, or meat.
 Some people like to add ground egusi (melon seeds) to the soup, but that is totally up to the cook.
 It is served with fufu and traditionally eaten with fingers.